CrainDavis/PasswordGenerator/README.md

 # PasswordGenerator
 -------------------------------------------------------------------------------------------------------
 ## Project Description:
-This is a random password generator that will incorporate the user's choices of character type and password length to generate a randomized password.
+This is a random password generator that, by incorporating the user's choices of character type and password length, will generate a randomized password such as the following:
+`bT1(aA6@yS2<`, `wX2aY2zV`, `6,8[0%0{3%`, `vH6vL7qS9sK9lN5jL4rC6oO7q`.
 ## What does this program do?
 * Upon clicking the "Generate Password" button, the user will first be alerted with a message instructing them to next choose yes/no to the four character types (choices to be made in the subsequent four confirms):
     * lower case letters `abcdefghijklmnopqrstuvwxyz`